UofM >

 test?

-Your placement test score will be combined with your admissions data
+your placement, your placement test score is combined with your

-(e.g., SAT Math, high school GPA) to generate an overall math placement
+admissions data (e.g., SAT Math, high school GPA) to generate an

 - What math is tested on the placement